EN

 CSPLESDEITFRJA

-This guide is dedicated to the PTFE trimming for multi material Original Prusa printers, supported models are listed later on.
+This guide is dedicated to the PTFE tubes for Multi Material Original Prusa printers.

 For single material Original Prusa printers PTFE trimming guide, go to: How to trim PTFE tube - Original Prusa printers